 We created the following six chapter in-depth speed optimization guide to show you how important it is to have a fast loading, snappy website!
 Countless research papers and benchmarks prove that optimizing your sites’ speed is one of the most affordable and highest ROI providing investments!

-In the following guide we'll try to explain the technical details while at the same time provide you with easy to follow instructions that you can start implementing right away!
-We hope you'll find it valuable (and perhaps share-worthy! :) ).
+In the following guide, we’ll try to explain the technical details while at the same time provide you with easy to follow instructions that you can start implementing right away!
+We hope you’ll find it valuable and perhaps share-worthy! 😄

 Lightning-fast page load speed amplifies visitor engagement, retention, and boosts sales.
-Instantaneous website response leads to maximum conversion rates, and every 1 second delay in page load decreases customer satisfaction by 16 percent, page views by 11 percent and conversion rates by 7 percent according to a recent Aberdeen Group research.
+Instantaneous website response leads to higher conversion rates, and every 1 second delay in page load decreases customer satisfaction by 16 percent, page views by 11 percent and conversion rates by 7 percent according to a Aberdeen Group research.

-There are three core aspects necessary to understand page speed in context of user experience and website performance:
+There are three core aspects necessary to understand page speed in the context of user experience and website performance:

 The absolute critical principle in maximizing website performance is to focus on page speed optimization from the ground up.
-Performance optimization plugins, server side scripts and final tweaks have minimal – however noticeable – impact on page speed and load times.
+Performance optimization plugins, server-side scripts, and final tweaks have minimal – however noticeable – impact on page speed and load times.
 Yet, Web developers and online business owners tend to overlook page load times in their website development and design strategies.

 Anything slower than the blink of an eye – 400 milliseconds.
 Engineers at Google have discovered that the barely perceptible page load time 0.4 seconds is long enough to cause users to search less.